We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Festool 574432 Domino Joiner DF 500 Q-Set

 Despite the unconventional joinery method, the Domino does have the flexibility of other biscuit joiners, with a few extras.
-Users can adjust the fence angle between 0 and 90 degrees, with stops at 22.5, 45, 67.5, and 90 degrees—two more stops than its competitors.
+Users can adjust the fence angle between 0 and 90 degrees, with stops at 22.5, 45, 67.5, and 90 degrees—two more stops than many of its competitors.
 It has multiple height adjustments and depth settings for fast, easy, and accurate adjustments.
 Festool is also known for employing effective dust extraction.

 This kit comes with a carrying case and several guides and fences.
 Shoppers should know, however, that the floating tenons (Festool calls them Dominoes) may not be as readily available as biscuits.